deepbsd/AcquireCo/README.md

 * _Done_: get the add and edit buttons working to fire the appropriate action creator and fire global state object gets updated

+* _Fixed_: the actions and reducer were not working because the parameter had the wrong structure, so the state object didn't update

-* I'm going to need to figure out that companyView or Largecompany component.
-What do I want to see on that?
-Is that where I want to do the updateComponent method?
+* I'm going to need to figure out that companyView.
+Do we want one of those?
+It's not in the assignment.
+Probably don't have time for it.

 * At some point, I'll think about styling.
 Right now, I just want to get it to work.
 Maybe then I can scrape however much ugly off I have time for.

-* _Not Done_: Oh yeah, get rid of them *.swp* files!
+* _Done_: Oh yeah, get rid of them *.swp* files!
 Update the .gitignore  Have to revisit this...